bchew/dynamodump/README.md

                         AWS credentials file profile to use.
 Allows you to use a profile instead of accessKey, secretKey
                         authentication
+  -u ASSUMEDACCOUNTID   AWS Account ID to use if the programm should assume an iam role from another account -n ASSUMEDROLENAME    Role name to be assumed --sessionToken SESSIONTOKEN
+                        Session tocken to use for aws credentials

   -s SRCTABLE, --srcTable SRCTABLE
                         Source DynamoDB table name to backup or restore from, use 'tablename*' for wildcard prefix selection or '*'